 8. Pro: Durable

 Cast iron cookware is incredibly durable, and with proper care, can last for generations.
 The naturally non-stick surface of a seasoned cast iron pan is virtually impervious to knife and other scratches and wear, and the even heat distribution and retention of cast iron mean that your food will cook evenly every time.

 Cast iron can easily transition from your kitchen to the open campfire.
 You can place the cookware on a rack or hang it from a stick and let the flames lick it.
 Or you can stick it straight into the coals.
 Cast iron doesn’t care.

-Before purchase one should be mindful of the weight of cast iron especially if you are backpacking and carrying your cookware.
-This article has insight into the best type of cookware for campers best Dutch ovens and cast iron cookware for camping.
+Before purchase, one should be mindful of the weight of cast iron especially if you are backpacking and carrying your cookware.
+This article has insight into the best type of cast iron cookware for campers.

 Cast iron transfers some iron into the foods being cooked in it.
 Some doctors even tell patients with low-iron levels to cook with cast iron.

 However, while it is true that iron does transfer to food, the quantity of iron depends on the age of the pan, how it has been seasoned, and the food being cooked in it.
 Thus, cooking in cast iron is not the solution to fixing low-iron levels.
 But then again, every little bit helps.